Sunset Park is about to become a very fashionable neighborhood.

 “The retail space pays for the building so we can afford [industrial] rates in the mid- to upper-teens,” he said.

 Manufacture New York has not announced when the hub will be open.
-But design work will begin in early 2015 and the build-out will take less than two years, said architect Ole Sondresen.
+But design work will begin in early 2015 and construction will take less than two years, said architect Ole Sondresen.

 “We just have a lot of questions,” Yeampierre said.
 “We don’t want to be another Williamsburg.”